 Tragically, frustratingly, and for no good reason, the pattern of overlooking and dismissing the role of far-right influences or radicalization in school shootings and other attacks continues.

 For the very same article in which the Sun reported these facts about Cruz’s misogynistic behavior and use of Nazi symbolism, the paper used the headline, “A lost and lonely killer.”
+What’s “lost” about a clearly reactionary ideology?
+Concerned people must pose these questions.

 In the aftermath of the shooting, Cruz was portrayed numerous times as frustrated and heartsick over being dumped by his girlfriend.
 Just like Harris and Klebold were the victims of social rejection and some sort of Marilyn Manson-based brainwashing.
 Even with Columbine haunting us still these two decades later, the lesson has not been learned, and the result is a partial cover-up.

 Columbine has remained a deadly source of inspiration for numerous school shooters and fascist killers.
 Adam Lanza, the young white man who murdered his mother, 20 elementary school-aged children, and six teachers before killing himself, in Sandy Hook, Connecticut in 2012, was obsessed with murders and school shooters, including Harris and Klebold.
-The Australian white supremacist, Brentan Tarrant, who killed 50 worshiping Muslims and injured dozens more in two mosques in New Zealand last month, cited the Columbine shooting in his “manifesto.”
+The Australian white supremacist, Brentan Tarrant, who killed 50 worshiping Muslims and injured dozens more in New Zealand last month, cited the Columbine shooting in his “manifesto.”
 These are just a couple of many examples.